 Federal Line Trail:3.6 miles one way.
 Walk the length of the Union line, featuring remarkable earthworks and artillery emplacements, as it stretches from the Orange Turnpike to the Orange Plank Road, mirroring the park's tour road, which follows the Confederate line.
 Trail begins at the picnic area south of Tour Stop 3.
 Download the trail map here.

 Spotsylvania History Trail:5.7 miles round trip.
 This trail weaves throughout most of the Spotsylvania Battlefield, passing much of the 14 miles of earthworks on the battlefield and covering the majority of tour stops.
-Download the brochure here or follow the trail map.
+Download the brochure (page 1 and page 2) here or follow the trail map.

 "Stonewall" Jackson Shrine: The site of the plantation office where Confederate General Thomas J. "Stonewall" Jackson died of pneumonia after he was wounded at the Battle of Chancellorsville.
-Read the brochure.
+Read the brochure (page 1 and page 2).

 Confederate Cemeteries: Two Confederate cemeteries house the dead of our four battlefields.
 Both the Fredericksburg City Cemetery and the Spotsylvania Confederate Cemetery are open to visitors.
-Download the brochure for these cemeteries.
+Download the brochure for these cemeteries (page 1 and page 2).